 Cars

-Cars carries the charge of authored mobility -- the catalogue's most flexible image for agency, shared flight, and the speaker's relation to a partner who either drives or is driven.
-The image's force often lies in who is at the wheel: the speaker driving (Run's 'give me the keys', Tim McGraw's pickup) reads as agency reclaimed or refused; the partner driving (You belong with me's 'driving to my house', Cornelia street's 'I say casually in the car') reads as the relationship's everyday register; the car as inherited or shared possession (the Chevy, the Jag, the Ghost) reads as the partner's character condensed into the vehicle they drive.
-The wealth-marker sub-register specifically uses the car-as-noun to mark the partner's surface, often with the catalogue's signature ironic distance (the lucky one's 'big black cars', cowboy like me's 'never wanted love, just a fancy car').
-Where the getaway car carries doom and the back seat carries confined privacy, cars in this broad register carry the everyday possibility of going elsewhere together -- the catalogue's quietest image of freedom and the catalogue's most reliable test of whether the speaker is authoring the journey or being driven through it.
+What a car carries is authored mobility, the catalogue's most reliable test of whether the speaker is driving the journey or being driven through it.
+The force usually sits in who is at the wheel.
+The speaker driving (the keys in Run, the pickup in Tim McGraw) reads as agency reclaimed or refused; the partner driving (the everyday "driving to my house" of You Belong With Me, the casual "I say casually in the car" of Cornelia Street) reads as the relationship's ordinary register; the car as inherited or shared possession (the Chevy, the Jag, the Ghost) reads as the partner's character condensed into the thing he drives.
+The wealth-marker register turns the car into a comment on a partner's surface, usually with the catalogue's signature irony (the lucky one's big black cars, cowboy like me's "never wanted love, just a fancy car").
+Where the getaway car carries doom and the back seat carries confined privacy, the car in this broad sense carries the everyday possibility of going somewhere else together, the catalogue's quietest picture of freedom.

 Appears in 60 songs